 Principles and applications of nutrition and medical nutrition therapy; development of healthy cuisines in health and disease states.
+Credit is allowed for only NTR 345 or 341.
 Prerequisite: NTR 100 or 241 or instructor approval.

 NTR 346 Sports Nutrition.
 (3)